BDC Hamburger Icon

 But that isn’t all we need.
 A business is not valued based on its income for a single year.
 We also must consider two more crucial aspects for valuing your company:

 1. Multiples: Multiples are longevity meters.
 You don’t expect your company to go out of business in a year if it’s worth selling, so how long is it likely to keep going and earning investors (or new owners) money?
 In the small business world, multiples range from two to 10.
 This number depends entirely on the risk factor involved and the business size.
 Larger corporations with solid foundations and longevity estimated in decades or centuries will likely achieve high multipliers.
-However, for a typical SMB, a multiple between two and 10 is the accepted norm.
+However, for a typical small and medium-sized business, a multiple between two and 10 is the accepted norm.
 You multiply your net profits by whichever multiple is reasonable for your company.

-2. Profitability adjustments: A company is unlikely to generate the exact same profit every year.
+2. Profitability adjustments: A company is unlikely to generate the same profit every year.
 When valuing your business, you must determine the amount of growth or profit loss you can expect over your applied multiple.
 To do this, you’ll need to examine historical financial data for your company (if you have it), your market’s expected growth and your competitors’ progress.

 “If you haven’t been keeping good financial records for historical data, that can take some time to put together and is often a starting point.
-But, if you have your historical data, then oftentimes you can have a financial model put together for a small business in about a week or two,” said Abir Syed, co-founder of UpCounting.
+But, if you have your historical data, then oftentimes you can have a financial model put together for a small business in about a week or two,” said Abir Syed, co-founder of growth-focused consulting service UpCounting.
 “For very simple businesses that have all the data readily available, the model can be put together in as little as a day or two.”

-To achieve growth and profitability, businesses can increase their market share, introduce new products and services, merge with or acquire other companies, or open a new location.
+To achieve growth and profitability, businesses can increase their market share, introduce new products and services, merge with or acquire other companies or open a new location.

 Step 3: Calculate the value.

-This is the step everyone dreads: the actual mathematics required to calculate your small business’s value.
+This is the step everyone dreads: The actual mathematics required to calculate your small business’s value.

-There are four elements involved in calculating your business’s value:
+There are four elements involved in calculating your business’s value.

 1. Establish your net income.